Jugadveer/Ai-103/README.md

 words "you have", and a cascade where one question was making nineteen agent calls instead of eight.
 None of those were visible by reading the code. [docs/TESTING.md](docs/TESTING.md) lists the rest.

+Two of them are less about finding a bug than about preventing a kind of one.
+The isolation test reads the SQL and the auth test reads the route table, so the mistakes they guard against fail the build the day someone makes them.

 ## What it cannot do